munkh0724/EEG-Datasets/README.md

 During the experiment, a volunteer participant sits in front of a screen and observes images that alternate between light and darkness for 6-second intervals to evoke specific thoughts.
 The diagram for creating the lon1.csv file is shown in the figure below.
 An image of light appears on the screen for 6 seconds, during which the participant thinks "light on".
 Afterward, there will be a black screen for 6 seconds, during which the participant can think any thought and record it as "normal".
 Subsequently, the image will flash for another 6 seconds, totaling 60 seconds of recorded video.

+Figure 2.
+Thoughts to "turn on" the interrupted video light

+Figure 3.
+Interrupted recording thought of "turning off" the light

+# Continuous recording

+In general, a file with an index of 0 should not be used because this file is where the volunteer writes the initial recording method and saves the test recording.
+Here, the letter "c" is added to the file name, and "-" signifies "continues".

+During the experiment, a volunteer participant sits in front of a screen and observes images that fade in and out of light for 6 seconds to evoke specific thoughts.
+The diagram for creating the lonc1.csv file is shown in the figure below.

+An image of light appears on the screen for 6 seconds, during which the participant forms the thought "light on".
+Following that, another 6-second interval with the image of light occurs, during which the participant writes down their thought.
+A total of 60 seconds is recorded in this manner."

+Figure 4.
+Thoughts of "turning on" continuous recording light

+The diagram for creating the lofc1.csv file is shown in the figure below.
+An image of dimming lights appears on the screen for 6 seconds, during which the participant creates the thought 'lights off.'

+Afterward, for another 6 seconds, the image with the fading light will appear, and the thought will be written.
+A total of 60 seconds is recorded.

+Figure 5.
+The idea of "turning off" the continuous recording light

+The lofc1.csv file records normal thoughts, indicated by a blank screen for the duration of 60 seconds.